 The Frontier Duty Free Association (FDFA) is the Industry Association representing the interests of Canada’s duty free shops.
-Active membership includes 27 Canadian Land Border Duty Free Shops, and Associate Members consists of Canadian Airport and U.S. Land Border Duty Free Shops.
-As well, as trade supplier members and others interested in the duty free industry.
+Active membership includes 27 Canadian Land Border Duty Free Shops, Associate Members consists of Canadian Airport, U.S. Land Border Duty Free Shops and trade suppliers.

 The FDFA’s primary activities on behalf of the membership includes:

 - Liaison between active members and the Federal Government’s Duty Free Shop Program (CBSA), on behalf of the active members with all levels of Government.

-- Represents the members with other industry related associations such as the Canadian Tourism Board, Retail Council of Canada and the Tourism Industry Association of Canada.
+- Representing the members with other industry related associations such as the Canadian Tourism Board, Retail Council of Canada and the Tourism Industry Association of Canada.

-- Oversees consumer awareness via our consumer website, social media, blogs, etc. This program is designed to promote and educate Canadians on the benefits of shopping at Canadian Land Border Duty Free stores, provide the consumer with information on crossing the border, the allowance structure, duty free savings, and provides the consumer a greater understanding of our stores locations and information about our Canadian border communities.
+- Overseeing consumer awareness via our consumer website, social media, blogs, etc. This program is designed to promote and educate Canadians on the benefits of shopping at Canadian Land Border Duty Free stores, provide the consumer with information on crossing the border, the allowance structure, duty free savings, and provides the consumer a greater understanding of our stores locations and information about our Canadian border communities.
 Consumer website: www.dutyfreecanada.com.

-- Facilitates overall communications between the Association and its Supplier Members
+- Facilitating overall communications between the Association and its Members

 - Government and media monitoring, as an early warning system of impending government issues, regulation and legislation.

-- Facilitation and execution of the National Gold Standards Award Program fostering excellence in retailing among the members.
+- Facilitating and executing the national Gold Standards Award Program, fostering excellence in retailing among members.

 - Directs and oversees the Annual Convention and Trade Show.
 This includes the Annual General Meetings (AGM) for the “Active” members.
 The convention is normally held in the Fall (November) of each year.

 - Directs and oversees the FDFA’s Semi-annual meeting for the land border duty free store operators.
 The goal of this event held in the Spring is to provide information and business formats that encourages greater store productivity and improved business practices.